CorradoLanera/CorradoLanera/content/authors/admin/_index.md

 area of Machine Learning (ML) and Phenomapping techniques applied to clinical science.

-He put particular attention to free-text and unstructured data analyses
+He puts particular attention to free-text and unstructured data analyses
 on:

   1) patient classification with or without reported infections based on